-This Tomato Basil Salad recipe with is the perfect dish to celebrate a summer garden.
-In making this recipe you learn how to peel tomatoes and why sometimes it’s the small details like this that make a big difference in the results.This salad is simple blend of a few ingredients, and it’s an exquisite display of vibrant color.
+This Tomato Basil Salad recipe is the perfect dish to celebrate a summer garden.
+In making this recipe you learn how to peel tomatoes and why sometimes it’s the small details like this that make a big difference in the results.This salad is a simple blend of a few ingredients, and it’s an exquisite display of vibrant color.

 What’s in this summer Tomato Basil Salad?

 Maybe you have the basil and tomatoes in your summer garden?
 If not, the Farmers Market is your best bet for deliciously sweet tomatoes.

 I absolutely adore this tomato salad recipe.
 While the whole basil leaves add a wonderful boost of flavor, the tomatoes are the true stars of this salad.